makersacademy/chitter-challenge/README.md

 > Setup the databases on your local machine:
 > Connect to `psql`
-> Create the live database and test database using the psql command `CREATE DATABASE duckboard;`
+> Create the database using the psql command `CREATE DATABASE duckboard;`
 > Connect to the database using the pqsl command `\c duckboard;`
 > Run the querys I have saved in the [migrations files](https://github.com/BecaLParker/chitter-challenge/tree/main/db/migrations)
 > exit psql `\q`